mapoferri/process_scan/README.md

 ProcessMRXSData is a Python class designed to process data from MRXS files, merge it with inventory data, calculate immunopositivity statistics, and generate useful visualizations like heatmaps and scatterplots.

+This is the second half of the HDAB - Immunopositivity Tutorial available here ().

 ## Prerequisites

 - Python 3.7 or higher
 - Required Python packages: `pandas`, `numpy`, `seaborn`, `matplotlib`
+- Pip library opepyl > 3.2.0

 ## Non-expert Usage